agntcy/acp-spec/docs/README.md

 Once a client has an agent identifier `AgentID`, it can use it to either retreive the agent manifest or to control agent runs.

 #### Retrieve all agents supported by the server
+In this case the client is doing a search of all agents in the server without specifying any search filter.
+Results is a list of agents.

 ```mermaid
 sequenceDiagram